Anni-Frid Lyngstad

-Anni-Frid Synni Lyngstad (Note: /no/, /sv/.) (born 15 November 1945), also known simply as Frida, is a Swedish singer who is best known as one of the founding members and lead singers of the pop band ABBA.
-Born in Bjørkåsen (in Ballangen Municipality), Norway, to a Norwegian mother and a German father, she grew up in Torshälla, Sweden, and started her solo career there, as a jazz singer in 1967, through a talent competition called New Faces.
+Anni-Frid Synni Lyngstad (Note: /no/, /sv/.) (born 15 November 1945), also known simply as Frida, is a Norwegian-born Swedish singer who is best known as one of the founding members and lead singers of the pop band ABBA.

+Born in Bjørkåsen (Ballangen Municipality), Norway, to a Norwegian mother and a German father, she grew up in Torshälla, Sweden.